 Above: The facade of the Regent Theatre in Lydiard Street, Ballarat in 2019.
 The complex now has 8 cinemas, although the preserved Cinema 1 still seats 700 people.
 Photograph Author’s Collection

 The square proscenium arch of the Regent Theatre in Collins Street Melbourne dates to the 1945-47 rebuild.
-Photographs of the theatre after the fire can be found on the Regent Theatre website.
-Photograph (taken before the show began) author’s collection.
+Photographs of the theatre after the fire can be found on the PROV website.
+Author’s collection.

 The Regent Theatre in Collins street, Melbourne was originally designed in the late 1920s by Cedric Ballantyne, the third Australian “Regent Theatre” to be opened for Hoyts Theatres.
 A major rebuild was required in 1945-7 after a catastrophic fire gutted the building.
 Both Gordon Murphy and Reg Appleford supervised this, a difficult task in a time of shortage of materials and skilled labour, because of the War.
 It re-opened in December 1947 and operated as a single screen cinema (together with the Plaza downstairs it catered for 3300 patrons) for the next 23 years.
 But it was too big for the television age and Hoyts closed the theatre as uneconomic in 1970.
 Various ideas were put forward to demolish it and build something else.
 The survival of this rare and grand picture palace owes much to the foresight of numerous people, including unionist Norm Gallagher, Premier Dick Hamer and theatre impressario and philanthropist David Marriner.
 Having sat idle for 26 years, the restored theatre finally re-opened in 1996.
 It is mostly used today for live performances.